History of the Boston Red Sox: 2005–2006

 Third baseman Mike Lowell rediscovered his offense after a difficult season in Florida, and together with shortstop Álex González, second baseman Mark Loretta, and new first baseman Kevin Youkilis, the Red Sox had one of the best-fielding infields in Major League Baseball.
 On June 30, Boston set a major league record of 17 straight errorless games.
 This streak helped the Red Sox commit the fewest errors in the American League in 2006.
 During this span, they also recorded 12 consecutive victories, all in interleague play.
 The winning streak was the third longest in club history, behind only the 15 wins posted by the 1946 club and 13 victories in 1948.
 The Red Sox were well represented in the 2006 All-Star Game.
 David Ortiz and Mark Loretta started for the American League squad.
 Manny Ramírez, though elected to a starting role, did not appear due to a knee injury.

 One of the brightest spots of the 2006 season was the emergence of new closer Jonathan Papelbon.
 The 25-year-old rookie fireballer was given the chance to save the April 5 game against the Texas Rangers.
 Two months later, he had saved 20 games in a row.
 On September 1, Papelbon left the game after experiencing shoulder pain.
 He would eventually be shut down for the rest of the season.
 Papelbon ended up setting a Red Sox rookie record with 35 saves while recording a minuscule 0.92 ERA and earning an All-Star appearance.
-Also, David Ortiz provided a late-season highlight when he broke Jimmie Foxx's single season Red Sox home run by hitting 54 homers.
+Also, David Ortiz provided a late-season highlight by hitting 54 home runs, breaking the record of most home runs in a single season by a Red Sox player, previously set by Jimmie Foxx in 1938 with 50 home runs.

-Down the stretch, the Sox wilted under the pressure of mounting injuries and poor performances.
+Down the stretch, the Red Sox wilted under the pressure of mounting injuries and poor performances.
 Boston would compile a 9–21 record in the month of August, with two six-game losing streaks included during that stretch.
 Despite Curt Schilling's resurgence in the starting rotation (15–7, 3.97 ERA), Josh Beckett had an inconsistent season, winning 16 games but allowing 36 homers and posting a 5.01 ERA.
 Injuries to Tim Wakefield, rookie Jon Lester (diagnosed with lymphoma), and Matt Clement left the rotation with major holes to fill.
 Injuries to Jason Varitek, Trot Nixon, Wily Mo Pena, and Manny Ramírez severely hurt the offense.
-On September 21, 2006, The Red Sox finished 2006 with an 86–76 record and third place in the AL East, their lowest placing in nine seasons.
+On September 21, 2006, the Red Sox finished 2006 with an 86–76 record and third place in the AL East, their lowest placing in nine seasons.